 - 2.2.1 A minimum usable pressurized cargo downmass volume shall be equivalent or greater to that provided for pressurized upmass delivery. - 2.2.1.1 Within the pressurized cargo downmass return or disposal capability required in subparagraph 2.2, the service shall be able to accommodate the same suite of large cargo bags required for delivery in subparagraph 2.1.2.1.
-If downmass is returned, this cargo shall be available for destow and handover to NASA at Return Plus (R+)14 days at a N/A location. - 2.2.1.2 Within the pressurized cargo return capability required in subparagraph 2.2, the service shall be able to accommodate the following cargo for late stow by ISS crew, return within on-orbit transfer time limit, and handover to NASA per SSP 50833, paragraphs 3.1.3.2 and 3.1.3.3.2, Return + 24 hour Cargo Handover.
-The cargo shall be maintained per NASA requirements, including that power must be maintained to the powered lockers and cold bags must be maintained at their cold bag temperatures until turnover to NASA. - 2.2.1.2.1 At least one and up to three double powered lockers, which may be comprised of two to six single powered lockers.
-The Contractor should provide the capability to command powered lockers from the time period between demating and landing. - 2.2.1.2.2 At least two and up to eight passive conditioned cargo bags, i.e., Double Cold Bags.
+If downmass is returned, this cargo shall be available for destow and handover to NASA at Return Plus (R+) (b) (4) at the

+2.2.1.2 Within the pressurized cargo return capability required in subparagraph 2.2, the service shall be able to accommodate the following cargo for late stow by ISS crew, return within on-orbit transfer time limit, and handover to NASA per SSP 50833, paragraphs 3.1.3.2 and 3.1.3.3.2, Return + 24 hour Cargo Handover.
+The cargo shall be maintained per NASA requirements, including that power must be maintained to the powered lockers and cold bags must be maintained at their cold bag temperatures until turnover to NASA.

+- 2.2.1.2.1 At least one and up to three double powered lockers, which may be comprised of two to six single powered lockers.

-- 2.2.1.2.3 At least six and up to ten CTBE of passive cargo in standard ISS cargo bags. - 2.2.1.3 Within the pressurized cargo capability required in subparagraph 2.2, the service shall be able to return or dispose of at least 100 liters of brine provided by NASA in a brine delivery container.
+(b) (4) - 2.2.1.2.2 At least two and up to eight passive conditioned cargo bags, i.e., Double Cold Bags. - 2.2.1.2.3 At least six and up to ten CTBE of passive cargo in standard ISS cargo bags. - 2.2.1.3 Within the pressurized cargo capability required in subparagraph 2.2, the service shall be able to return or dispose of at least 100 liters of brine provided by NASA in a brine delivery container.
 Each brine delivery container will transport 75 liters of brine having a total mass of 110 kg including packing material and be sized to fit in the volumetric footprint of an M-02 bag.
 Water and brine containers may be the same containers.